Recursoft/LogicDriver-Example/README.md

 ## Dialogue Example Map
 - Sample Dialogue implementation using the [LogicDriver-Dialogue Plugin](https://github.com/Recursoft/LogicDriver-Dialogue)
     - This is a submodule of this project and is required for this example
     - The plugin can be used as an example on how to overload state and transition classes in C++
+- A dialogue system can be implemented entirely using Blueprints.
+See [Dialogue System Concepts](https://logicdriver.recursoft.net/docs/pages/dialogue/) for more information